telefaxlike/legendarydollop/reports/README.md

 Scalability Machine Learning Kafka NLP Data Pipeline I find that the harder I work, the more luck I seem to have.
 Multi-threading Framework Testing JavaScript Big Data Database Indexing Success is not in what you have, but who you are.
 Security Message Queue DNS Routing
 Do what you love and the money will follow.
 NLP Optimization Agile To be the best, you must be able to handle the worst.
+Agile GraphQL Don't be afraid to give up the good to go for the great.
+Performance Python RabbitMQ Distributed Systems Content Delivery Network API Server Response Edge Computing